Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 Sarrail Falls, Peter Lougheed Provincial Park

 Sarrail Falls is a small but pretty waterfall on the south east side of Upper Kananaskis Lake, only 1.3 kilometres from the parking lot.
 You pass right by it on the way to Rawson Lake and Sarrail Ridge.
 Enjoy a picnic at Upper Kananaskis Lake Day Use after your hike!
-Sarrail Falls and Rawson Lake are accessible year round (the ridge is not).
+Sarrail Falls and Rawson Lake are accessible year round (the ridge is NOT safe from late fall through spring due to high avalanche danger).

 Sunwapta Falls, Icefields Parkway